 Water and Nutrition

 Technology offers various sources of water treatment methods.
 City water is heavily chlorinated to kill germs and fluorinated to prevent tooth decay.
-Solid carbon block and reverse osmosis offer a reliable means of obtaining clean water.
-Solid carbon can clear most chlorine, bacteria, pollutants that are chemical.
+Solid carbon block and reverse osmosis provide a reliable means of obtaining clean water.
+Solid carbon can clear most chlorine, bacteria, and pollutants that are chemical.
 It leaves the trace minerals that our bodies need.
 Reverse osmosis removes fluoride and nitrate levels that are high.
-According to center of disease control and prevention (CDC) almost 1,000,000 people in the U.S. get sick from contaminated water and 900 die from waterborne diseases.
+According to the Centres for disease control and prevention (CDC), almost 1,000,000 people in the U.S. get sick from contaminated water, and 900 die from waterborne diseases.